QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 In other words, any VM will be allowed to create a new DisposableVM based on `<ONLINE_DISPOSABLEVM_TEMPLATE>` and open a URL inside of that DisposableVM.

-More information about RPC policies for DisposableVMs can be found [here][qrexec].
+More information about RPC policies for DisposableVMs can be found [here](/doc/qrexec/#qubes-rpc-administration).

 ## Customizing DisposableVMs